young1m030/cdm-digital-affordances/README.md

    - What does this principle help you notice, or wonder, about your favorite website or app?
    - What other examples from your digital day-to-day come to mind as you think about this principle?
 3. **Take turns** adding to the file, saving and committing as you go, so that **everyone in the group gets to make at least one commit.**
-   - Each tiem, use meaningful commit messages: rather than accept the default message, like "update modularity.md" (which tells us nothing about _how_ you've updated it), write something like "add example from nytimes.com."
+   - Each time, use meaningful commit messages: rather than accept the default message, like "update modularity.md" (which tells us nothing about _how_ you've updated it), write something like "add example from nytimes.com."
    - If you're patient enough to go one at a time, you can commit straight to the main branch without deleting each other's contributions.
 But to edit at the same time and _merge_ the edits, practice using _pull requests_ instead.
 This ensures you're always adding to the most recent version, even if it's changed since you started your edit.
    - Pull requests take more clicks, but they're worth it when working with collaborators! ![img/series of screenshots demonstrating the steps of a commit as branch + pull request](img/github-pull-request-sequence-with-arrows.png)
 4. Did you know that when you fork, you can also file a pull request back to the original repository?